 Cybersecurity is an integral part of the technology conversation.
 Four points from a recent NACD Master Class discussion:

 - The cyber incidents of today are very different from the incidents of a few years ago.
-The landscape changed dramatically during the pandemic as organizations transitioned to remote workforce models.
+The landscape changed dramatically during the pandemic as organisations transitioned to remote workforce models.
 Many people worked — at least for a time — on less secure or even unsecured networks and modems, necessitating a planning process to protect these assets.

 - Cyber insurance companies are more demanding and discerning in underwriting policies and settling claims in the event of an incident.
-The high bar requires extensive organizational resources to obtain coverage.
+The high bar requires extensive organisational resources to obtain coverage.
 Boards should consult with management to ensure that appropriate steps are being taken.

-- Organizations should have a cyber response team in place and ready — with legal, forensics, communications and other resources.
+- Organisations should have a cyber response team in place and ready — with legal, forensics, communications and other resources.
 Such teams should be steeled through preparation and practice.
 To that end, there’s a difference between a cyber incident and a cyber breach.
 This distinction is important when drawing up contracts, as their terms dictate the actions required of the contracting parties.
 Ordinarily, a cyber breach must be reported publicly.
 General or outside legal counsel should be engaged to determine the appropriate courses of action depending on the circumstances in each case.

 For more about ensuring technology fluency in the boardroom, read the article here.

 Listen to our Board Perspectives podcasts, which provide practical insights and guidance for new and experienced board members alike.